 But best of all, lentils are high in iron, and are also surprisingly filling.

 Fry it, boil it or eat it raw, no matter how you eat it it’s always tasty.
 Corn is high in Vitamin B, which gives you some good energy – mix in with rice and tuna, or have it in your bean wrap, tortilla or couscous salad.

-Chick peas (also known as Garbanzo beans) are fat free and packed with protein.
-Since they’re so high in fiber they help your digestion, which can be very helpful when traveling.
-They also keep blood sugar levels stabilized making you feel full longer.
-One of my favorite snacks is hummous (an Arabic dip), great as a spread, in hot meals, to the salad or as a side dish, where the main ingredient is chickpeas.
-They’re also great in salads, pots and curries.
+One of my favorite snacks is hummus (an Arabic dip), great as a spread, in hot meals, to the salad or as a side dish, where the main ingredient is chickpeas.

 Backpacking Food Cheap Healthy Recipes